Olympus E-450 vs Sony A6500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-450 and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-450 does not offer wifi capability.
+In contrast, the E-450 does not provide wifi capability.

 So how do things add up?
 Is the Olympus E-450 better than the Sony A6500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.